SumoLogic/sumologic-documentation/docs/get-started/account-settings-preferences.md

 <img src={useBaseUrl('img/icons/business/user-permissions.png')} alt="icon" width="50"/>

 You can review and update your account settings and login credentials at any time in your user **Preferences**.
-The **Preferences** page contains settings that apply to your account only and don't affect other users in your organization.
+The **Preferences** page contains settings that apply to your account only and do not affect other users in your organization.

 ## My Profile